 You can pre-charge the power station from any 110-volt outlet before you leave on your RVing trip or use your 12-volt car charger along the way.

-You can buy plug-n-play Solar Sage 60W or 100W panels to harness the energy of the sun to keep your power station ready for use anywhere as long as the sun is shining.
+You can buy plug-and-play (plug-n-play) Solar Sage 60W or 100W panels to harness the energy of the sun to keep your power station ready for use anywhere as long as the sun is shining.

 The complete kit can get expensive, but having power while camping without the need also to carry fuel to run a standard generator is priceless.

 You can also purchase a secondary power station so you can alternate, keeping them on the solar panels to charge while the other one is in use.